mosn/htnn/site/content/en/docs/reference/plugins/pre_lua.md

       port: 8080
 ```

-By applying the configuration below, we can interrupt the requests to `default.local` with the custom response:
+By applying the configuration below, we can interrupt the requests to `http://localhost:10000/` with the custom response:

 ```yaml
 apiVersion: mosn.io/v1